Health Benefits News & Events

 FAQs: 2025 Blue Shield of California Health Contract Negotiations

-Select contracts between Blue Shield of California and two health care providers — the UC Health System and Hoag Health Network — are set to expire on June 30, 2025.
-While these negotiations are separate and ongoing, we want to make you aware of which plans would be impacted and what CalPERS members can expect.
+While the negotiations are ongoing, we want to make you aware of which plans would be impacted and what CalPERS members can expect.

-Who would be affected by a UC or Hoag health system contract termination?
+Who would be affected by a UC Health System contract termination?

-If there’s a contract termination, it would affect CalPERS members who are insured by select Blue Shield of California plans who receive their care through the UC or Hoag health systems.
+If there’s a contract termination, it would affect CalPERS members who are insured by select Blue Shield of California plans and who receive their care through the UC Health System.

 Specifically, this would impact Blue Shield of California members who are enrolled in: